Tigerbeat6

 Tigerbeat6 is a San Francisco and Berlin based independent and (mostly) electronic record label run by Kid606 (Miguel De Pedro).
 The label is run as a DIY operation and releases a variety of electronic music styles, including noisecore, intelligent dance music, bedroom pop, folktronica, and electronica-driven hip hop.

-The name reflects De Pedro's obsession with cats, which also comes to light in the catalogue numbers, all of which start with MEOW.
-It is also a loose reference to the top-selling teen magazine Tiger Beat.
 The label's first release was in 2000; it has over two hundred releases in total.
 A 2001 compilation of the label's output was described as "stripping intelligent dance music of its intelligence[,] often resorting to outright silliness, and sometimes parody."
 The A.V.
 Club described the same compilation as satirizing glitch through "gestures borrowed from punk, indie-rock, and hip-hop."

-Tigerbeat6 has four sublabels: Nibbana, Shockout, Tigerbass, and Violent Turd.
+Tigerbeat6 has four sublabels: Shockout, Tigerbass, Violent Turd, and Nibbana.